031: The Beach Boys, ‘Little Saint Nick’

-I live in the only non-Christian country in the Western world, so things are pretty normal out on the streets (well, ‘normal’ by local standards).
-It’s quite a shock for people who come from abroad to spend Yuletide here, how conspicuous it is in its absence.
+I live in the only non-Christian country in the Western world, so come Yuletide, things are pretty normal out on the streets (well, ‘normal’ by local and Omicron standards).
+It’s quite a shock for visitors, how conspicuous Christmas is in its absence.
 And take into account that I live about 85 kilometers (52 miles) from the original manger.
-That’s easily traversed on camel-back in two days.
+That’s easily traversed on camelback in two days.

 As close as it is, it’s a rather foreign event here.
 But I grew up in a wholly Christian world, so I feel pretty comfortable about the whole thing, just a bit distanced from it.
-There have been years when I haven’t even noticed its passing beyond a mention or two on the local news.
-But this year I’ve been more attuned to the holiday season for a variety of reasons, not the least of which is that a significant number of SoTW readers abide in The Big World Out There.
-So I figured it would only be proper to dedicate this week’s posting to the good old red-and-green.
+There have been years when I haven’t even noticed the holiday beyond a mention or two on the local news.
+But since the great majority of SoTW readers abide in The Big World Out There, I figured it would only be proper to dedicate this week’s posting to the good old red-and-green.

-Just yesterday I received a link from my old friend A.B.
-I’m not going to discuss theology with him, but I sure do like his taste in music.
-He sent me “O Magnum Mysterium” by Morten Lauridsen, as performed by the Nordic Chamber Choir.
-I had never heard of any of the three.
+And we’ll visit some suitably solemn music, such as “O Magnum Mysterium” by Morten Lauridsen, as performed by the Nordic Chamber Choir.
+I had never heard of any of the three until recently.
 It’s a beautiful, spiritual, sacred motet, a cappella.
-He’s a USC professor and 3-time Grammy nominee.
+Morten is a USC professor and 3-time Grammy nominee.
 And it turns out that he is currently “the most frequently performed American choral composer”.
 Well, how about that?
 Well, I’ve been away for a long time.
 Give a listen to that Nordic Choir.
 Just about perfect, I’d say.

 Just a little bobsled, we call it old Saint Nick